sherlock-audit/2022-08-sentiment-judging/155-H/1-report.md

 Tutturu
-# Draining the protocol via an ERC777 token
+# Protocol can be drained via an ERC777 token

 ## Summary
 Account borrowed assets and collateral can be drained by diverting the execution flow if the collateral is an ERC777 token.